 The FCC's draft of its 2019 Broadband Deployment report (the so-called Sec.
 706 report) says that the digital divide between the broadband haves and have-nots has narrowed "substantially" and that, as the FCC's broadband deployment report previously concluded under chairman Ajit Pai, "advanced telecommunications services – broadband – is being deployed on a reasonable and timely basis."

-The report has been circulated to the other commissioners for a vote, where if past is prologue the Republicans will approve and the Democrats will take issue with the conclusion.
+The report has been circulated to the other commissioners for a vote, where if past is prologue the Republicans will approve and the Democrats will dispute the conclusion.

 In fact, it did not take Democratic commissioner Jessica Rosenworcel long to take issue, tweeting: